Creating Palaces for the People

 Oak Square YMCA

-Total Investment: $1.7 Million
+Total Investment: $1.7 million

-Funder: George I. Alden Trust
+Major Supporter: George I. Alden Trust

 - This project addresses urgent maintenance issues, modernizing the locker rooms and ensuring long-term functionality with upgraded systems and a new roof.